 Our celebration of play continues on Tuesday, April 22nd, at 4 pm in Rausch Auditorium, with staff from the Children's Museum of Tacoma.
 Their presentation, "Celebrating the Power of Play in the Lifelong Journey of Learning," will highlight the numerous ways in which the museum is positively serving our community.

 In recognition of that service, the Institute of Museum and Library Services has named the Children’s Museum of Tacoma as a finalist for the 2014 National Medal for Museum and Library Service!
 Medal finalists are selected from nationwide nominations of institutions that demonstrate innovative approaches to public service, exceeding the expected levels of community outreach.

 Applying Behavioral Research to Entertainment, presented by Microsoft

 Reconciling work and play: the rhythmic claims of freedom and discipline, presented by Frank Forencich, creator of exuberantanimal.com

-The Death of Play in U.S. Culture, presented by Douglas Anderson, Professor, Department of Philosophy, Southern Illinois University
+Making Play Possible, presented by Douglas Anderson, professor, Department of Philosophy, Southern Illinois University